 Areas of Expertise (8)

 Andy Gershoff is a marketing professor and an expert on consumer behavior, customer insight, judgment and decision-making.
-His research explores consumers’ evaluations and decisions as they relate to relying on and trusting others, brands, and products.
+He serves as chair of the marketing department, ranked No. 4 in the U.S. News & World Report list of marketing undergraduate programs.
+Gershoff's research explores consumers’ evaluations and decisions as they relate to relying on and trusting others, brands, and products.
 Within this context he focuses on three major areas: 1) How do consumers evaluate others and where they stand relative to others?
 2) How do consumers react to betrayals or violations of trust after relaying on individuals?
 3) How do consumers evaluate the fairness of marketing and manufacturing tactics?

 His research has been published in Journal of Consumer Research, Journal of Marketing Research, Journal of Consumer Psychology, and more.
 Before returning to the McCombs School of Business as marketing professor, Gersoff taught at Columbia University and the University of Michigan.
 In addition to teaching, Gershoff works as a consultant and executive educator.
 He has worked in the U.S., Spain, China, Kazakhastan, Croatia, Turkey, and Egypt for numerous clients including IBM, Pfizer, Bristol-Meyers Squibb, and USAID.